Professor Tom Rodden

-Professor Neil Crout is Interim Pro-Vice-Chancellor (PVC) for Research and Knowledge Exchange, with responsibility for the University of Nottingham's research portfoilio.
+Professor Tom Rodden is Pro-Vice-Chancellor for Research and Knowledge Exchange at University of Nottingham.

 Teaching and Research Summary

 Professor Rodden is an interdisciplinary researcher who has championed a human centred approach to computing by drawing upon a range of disciplines to understand and tackle the technical, human and societal challenges emerging from people’s interaction with digital technologies.
 He is a leading member of the Mixed Reality Lab, an interdisciplinary research facility and creative studio that is home to a team of more than 70 researchers and media artists with strong links to the creative and cultural industries.
 He founded and previously co-directed Horizon Digital Economy Research, an RCUK-funded institute that brings together academic, commercial, public and third sector partners to shape the digital economy of tomorrow.
 Horizon provides solutions to societal challenges such as keeping young people safe online and ethical use of personal data, while helping policymakers keep pace with and anticipate digital innovations.